OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 .. admonition:: Why child entities?

-   In the case of a grid topology, a detailed description of the grid usually already exists in some format directly readable by our grid simulator of choice.
+   In the case of a grid topology, a description of the grid usually already exists in some format directly readable by our grid simulator of choice.
-   If we wanted to create entities corresponding to all the elements in the grid in our scenario script, we would probably end up parsing that format only to pass the data to a piece of software that would have been much better equipped to parse the format itself.
+   If we wanted to create entities corresponding to all the elements in the grid in our scenario script, we would then end up parsing that format only to pass the data to a piece of software that would have been much better equipped to parse the format itself.
-   This would be unnecessarily cumbersome, so we ask the simulator to do the parsing itself by referencing the file (or similar) describing the grid.
+   As this would be unnecessarily cumbersome, we ask the simulator to do the parsing itself by referencing the file (or similar) describing the grid.

    However, we still want access to all the different elements in the grid so that we can connect other entities of our co-simulation to them specifically.
    For this reason, mosaik allows simulators to return additional entities to the ones that were requested explicitly.